Forensic Psychiatry

 Resident wellness and fostering leadership skills are important aspects of our program.
 We offer both wellness and leadership workshops through the Postgraduate Medical Education Office.
 Resident Wellness is also a standing item at our Forensic Psychiatry Residency Program Committee, where an elected resident representative sits as a contributing member.

 We pride ourselves in providing a high standard of training, that prioritizes your success and well-being, within a collegial, inclusive, and positive learning environment.
 Please do not hesitate to contact us for further information about our forensic subspecialty training program.
-You can email the Program Director, Dr. Sumeeta Chatterjee, directly at sumeeta.chatterjee@camh.ca, or contact our administrative assistant at subspecialty.psych@utoronto.ca.
-We would love to hear from you
+You can email the Program Director, Dr. Sumeeta Chatterjee, directly at sumeeta.chatterjee@camh.ca, or contact our administrative assistant at sandra.caswell@utoronto.ca.
+We would love to hear from you.

-Waypoint will provide salary support for one forensic subspecialty trainee who: a) meets the training program’s bar to be accepted into the program and b) commits to a one year return of service agreement with Waypoint.
+Waypoint will provide salary support for one forensic subspecialty trainee who: a) meets the training program’s bar to be accepted into the program and b) commits to a one-year return of service agreement with Waypoint.

 The Department of Psychiatry is committed to enabling a positive learning and working environment for everyone in our community.